Thinking about saving some money and getting a refurbished iPhone, but worried the phone will look like s**t? You really shouldn’t be…

 As many long-time readers of KYM will know, I’m a big advocate of buying refurbished technology – from MacBooks to consoles and, of course, iPhones, Android phones, and iPads.

 Why?
-The #1 reason is that it saves me (and you, should you go this route) a ton of money.
+The #1 reason is that it saves me a ton of money.
 It’s also great for the environment too because you’re essentially re-using a phone that has already been built.
 Want to go a step farther?
 Get yourself a phone case made from 100% recycled materials to go with your refurbished phone and you can pretty much expect a Christmas card from Greta.

 By itself, meaning when one person buys refurbished, the effect is small.
 But if tens of millions of people buy refurbished phones?
 Well, it’d have a massive effect on the environmental costs associated with phones.